apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

     - This allows for custom log file difference calculation used to determine the before and after views.
 The default is to use the last column of a colon delimited line of output and perform a diff.
 If the plug-in does not provide enough context, this may result in error skew.
 For example, if three lines in a row have "Missing period." as the error, test-patch will not be able to determine exactly which line caused the error.
 Plug-ins that have this issue will want to use this or potentially modify the normal tool's output (e.g., checkstyle) to provide a more accurate way to determine differences.

+  NOTE: If the plug-in has support for maven, the maven_add_install `pluginname` should be executed.
+See more information in Custom Maven Tests in the build tool documentation.

 # Personalities